New Technology in the Old World

 We quickly put together a stripped down version of our webcasting package to come in under the 70-pound international limit.
 The usual hard pelican case proved to be too heavy so we bubble wrapped everything, carefully packed it into a padded case and hoped for the best.
 Inside were all the items essential to pulling off a successful webcast: a Tricaster 460 (a four input HD switcher with streaming and recording capability) a Barco Image Pro II, (takes a graphic feed from the presentation laptop and converts it to SDI and HDMI broadcast standard video), an audio delay for making sure lip synch is perfect, a Black Magic H264 video encoder to use as a backup recording and finally various cables, power adaptors and connectors that we may or may not need but are always good to have.

 As the rain continues to stream down, the departure to my connecting flight in Chicago is set back again, and yet again.
 By the time we board the plane, we are already 45 minutes past our departure.
-As we taxi to the runway, my hour and half layover in Chicago had turned into a mere 30 minutes.
-Finally in the air, I close my worried tired eyes and catch some much needed sleep.
-Finally landing in Chicago, I flip on my iphone-15 minutes till my Aer Lingus flight for Dublin departs.
+As we taxi to the runway, my hour and a half layover in Chicago had turned into a mere 30 minutes.
+Finally, in the air, I close my worried tired eyes and catch some much-needed sleep.
+Finally landing in Chicago, I flip on my iPhone-15 minutes till my Aer Lingus flight for Dublin departs.
 I deplane as quickly as possible, 5 minutes to go.
-I search frantically for my gate, only to realize it was in a completely separate terminal, at least a 20 minute tram ride away.
+I search frantically for my gate, only to realize it was in a completely separate terminal, at least a 20-minute tram ride away.
 At this point, I know all hope of making my connecting flight is gone.
 As I walk up to the United ticket counter I have one request-“please don’t send me to Heathrow.”
-“No problem” said the attendant, “I can send you to Newark, then Hamburg and finally to Dublin.
+“No problem,” said the attendant, “I can send you to Newark, then Hamburg and finally to Dublin.
 You will arrive in two days.”

 Heathrow, here I come.
 I emphasize how important it was that my gear arrives at the same time as me-“Don’t worry” he assures me, “It will be there.”